-At 31 December 2023, the Directors conducted an assessment of the recoverable amount of the Marine CGU with reference to a valuation performed by Asset Appraisal Limited (the "Valuer") based on a value in use calculation using cash flow projection on a five-year forecast approved by senior management.
-The discount rate applied to the cash flow projection is 17.16% (2022: 16.23%).
-The growth rates used for the five-year period and to extrapolate the cash flows of the business beyond the five-year period is 5% (2022: 5%) and Nil (2022: Nil), respectively.
-Based on the assessment, in the opinion of the Directors, the estimated recoverable amount of the Marine CGU is higher than its corresponding carrying amount and therefore, no impairment of goodwill was provided during the year.
+At 31 December 2024, the Directors conducted an assessment of the recoverable amount of the Marine CGU with reference to a valuation performed by Asset Appraisal Limited (the "Valuer") based on a value in use calculation using cash flow projection on a five-year forecast approved by senior management.
+The discount rate applied to the cash flow projection is 14.23% (2023: 17.16%).
+The growth rates used for the five-year period and to extrapolate the cash flows of the business beyond the five-year period is 5% (2023: 5%) and Nil (2023: Nil), respectively.
+Based on the assessment, in the opinion of the Directors, the estimated recoverable amount of the Marine CGU is RMB5,400,000, which is lower than its corresponding carrying amount and consequently, an impairment loss on goodwill of approximately RMB1,891,000 (2023: Nil) was recognised for the year ended 31 December 2024.
+After the recognition of the impairment loss, the net carrying amount of goodwill in connection with the Marine CGU was approximately RMB2,320,000 (2023: RMB4,211,000) as at 31 December 2024.